The property check in inventory

-The Check in, when performed with the tenant , reduces the chance of a dispute at the end of the tenancy.
+The check in, when performed with the tenant , reduces the chance of a dispute at the end of the tenancy.
 The tenant, by signing the agreement, shows their agreement to the condition of the property.
-If the tenant is not made aware of the inventory, or given opportunity to make amendments, which need to be agreed by the clerk, the inventory may become redundant.
+If the tenant is not made aware of the property inventory report, or given opportunity to make amendments, which need to be agreed by the property inventory clerk, the inventory may become redundant.

 Another issue which may arise is the state of cleanliness of the property.
 If a tenant is not checked in, it is very easy for them to claim that the cleanliness was not up to standard, or as reported on the original property inventory.
-This is especially applicable in cases where the inventory has not been signed, and returned to the agent.
-Additionally in some circumstances, tenants have been known to alter the inventory after moving in, especially if damage has been caused eg. furniture scraping against walls and leaving large gouges
+This is especially applicable in cases where the inventory report has not been signed, and returned to the agent.
+Additionally, in some circumstances, tenants have been known to alter the property inventory after moving in, especially if damage has been caused, eg. furniture scraping against walls and leaving large gouges or marks

-The Check in is extremely important in the event changes have happened for example: maintenance or cleaning has taken place.
-The clerk, then has the opportunity to record the relative changes and make amendments where needed.
+The check in is extremely important in the event changes have happened, for example: maintenance or cleaning has taken place.
+The property inventory clerk then has the opportunity to record the relative changes and make amendments where needed.

 Electric and gas meter readings should also be agreed upon at the check in.
-And new recordings written down and photographed, if changed from the Inventory.
+And new recordings written down and photographed, if changed from the original inventory.

 Information on mid-term reviews/ interim visits can be found here